mohamedeliwa/delivery-service-server/README.md

 ## Description

-A private delivery service company handles the collection and delivery of parcels for people.
+A private delivery service company handles the collection and delivery of parcels for people built using Nestjs and Typescript.

-## Main Frameworks and Packages
+## Main Frameworks and Packages used

 - **Nestjs** a framework for building server-side applications.
 - **Expressjs** used as the underlying HTTP Server for nestjs.
 - **Socket.io** used as the underlying web-socket platform for nestjs.
-- **class-validator** for validating incoming datatypes through http requests.
+- **class-validator** for validating incoming data types through http requests.
 - **class-transformer** for safely transforming incoming data into the proper data types the application expects.

 ## Running the app